yn1965/meetingpoint/README.md

 Next , go to the location view and confirm your current location.

-The Nearby view displays nearby users (up to 100m radius) with the same goal, along with direction and distance. you can follow the direction guidance to reach a face-to-face meeting with the nearby user.
+The Nearby view displays nearby users (up to 100m radius) with the same meeting goal, along with direction and distance. you can follow the direction guidance to reach a face-to-face meeting with the nearby user.

 Users can choose to make their profile visible or hidden.
 You can remove non-relevant nearby users, removal is mutual, once you hide someone, you’re also removed from their list.